DynamicsAndNeuralSystems/DevelopingMouse/README.md

 A description of the raw data retrieval via the Allen SDK is at the bottom of this document.

-Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).
+Processed data is available from [this Zenodo data repository](https://doi.org/10.5281/zenodo.4620135), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).
+(FYI: a previous related dataset was uploaded to [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328)).

 <!-- ### Figure 1
 `makeFigure1()`